mybonk/mybonk-wiki/docs/INSTALLATION.md

 Get into the ```example``` directory and run the command ```nix-shell```.
-[nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) interprets ```shell.nix``` which instructs it to pull all the dependencies referring to nix-bitcoin elements.
+[nix-shell](https://nixos.org/manual/nix/stable/command-ref/nix-shell.html) (interprets ```shell.nix```), which pulls all the dependencies and gives you access to the exact versions of the specified packages.

 It will take a few minutes to execute and start showing output on the terminal, be patient.